How Strong do your athletes need to be?

 These measurements also were able to distinguish a good athlete in his or her field from a mediocre athlete.
 The tests were simple and quick, and naturally if the athlete showed a result which indicated that they could never make the grade then that viewpoint was not expressed.
 However, it gave me confirmation of my efforts as a coach since the results fitted closely with the level of competitive performances of the athletes with whom I worked.

 The other interesting result was that after general non-specific 'strength' training all athletes improved in the test and reported feeling 'stronger' while performing their event.
 Even the endurance runners expressed an improved feeling of 'strength'.

-If however, the runner were to continue to try to gain absolute dynamic strength, his or her muscles would get bigger and the energy used in carrying the extra weight would reduce performance.
+If, however, the runner was to continue to try to gain absolute dynamic strength, his or her muscles would get bigger and the energy used in carrying the extra weight would reduce performance.

 The shot-putter on the other hand can continue to work at heavy weights and only after several years needs to move more towards specific weight training.
 The throwers would continue to increase dynamic absolute strength throughout their career, whereas this would be counter-productive for the endurance runner beyond the point of effective improvement with minimal weight gain.